Aptly named the Golden Quarter, the last quarter of each calendar year, October to December, is known to be most lucrative for ecommerce businesses.

 The key to understanding how well your website and campaigns are performing is measurement.
 Your measurement solution needs to suit your website and track the actions that users can take, particularly those that matter the most to you.

 For ecommerce, in addition to any actions that you already measure, you’ll want to measure the ecommerce-specific actions that users can take on your website, like viewing products, adding products to the cart, and making a purchase.
-This is particularly true during a peak period like the golden quarter.
+This is particularly true during a peak period like the Golden Quarter.

 GA4 offers multiple pre-built reports, under the Monetization tab, that can be populated by implementing a selection of Google’s recommended events for online sales.
 These give you a better understanding of the journeys that users take through your website, up to the point of making a purchase.